Bhairavi Goswami

-Bhairavi Goswami is an Indian actress, television host.
+Bhairavi Goswami is an Indian actress, model, and television host.

 Early life

 Bhairavi was born to parents of mixed heritage.
 Her father is part Bengali while her mother is Creole.
 Bhairavi left India at the age of 6 and returned as a teenager to pursue a career in modelling and acting, spending most of her adolescence in the United Kingdom.

 Career

 Modelling

 Bhairavi won the "Pantaloons Model Quest" and was runner up at the "AXN Hot & Wild" contest.
 The Times of India described her as "the Paris Hilton of India, who loves to socialise".

 Movies and theatre

 After her first movie role in Sagar Bellary's Bheja Fry, she acted in the children's hit composite animation film My Friend Ganesha 2.
 In her next film, Mr. Bhatti on Chutti, starring Anupam Kher with Amitabh Bachchan in a cameo appearance, she played a glamorous girl.
 Bhairavi shed her glamorous image to play a simple school teacher in Kachcha Limboo.